-4 M1.15.
+5 M1.15.
 SEMI M1.15, Standard for 300 mm Polished Monocrystalline Silicon Wafers (Notched)

-5 E47.1.
+6 E47.1.
 Mechanical Specification for FOUPS Used to Transport and Store 300 mm Wafers, 1997.

-2.4 PASSIVE DEVICES
+PASSIVE DEVICES

-Recently an increasing trend was observed to move discrete passive devices from board level to the package level and to the chip level as well.
-This trend provides new and demanding challenges for on-chip interconnect architectures in current and future technology nodes.
-This request for precision and high quality capacitors, inductors and resistors is mainly driven by advanced mixed-signal, high frequency (RF) and system-on-a-chip (SoC) applications.
+In recent years there has been a trend towards moving discrete passive devices from board level to chip level.
+This has resulted in new and demanding challenges for on-chip interconnect architectures.
+The request for precision and high quality capacitors, inductors, and resistors is mainly driven by advanced mixed-signal, high frequency (RF), and systemon-a-chip (SOC) applications.
 Reduction and control of substrate coupling noise and other parasitics for mixed-signal and RF CMOS applications is one of the major tasks.
-From an application point of view the most important requirements for passives are listed in the RF and Analog/Mixed-signal Technologies for Wireless Communications chapter.
-In the past, the traditional method of realizing passive circuit elements (for example, capacitors, resistors) on ICs was the integration during front end processing.
-In this case doped mono-crystalline Si substrate, poly-crystalline Si and Si-oxides or Si-oxynitrides are used.
-Because of their vicinity to the Si substrate, those passive devices fabricated during front end processing suffer significant performance degradation, especially when used at high frequencies.
-Therefore, there is an increasing demand to realize low loss, low parasitics, but high quality passive devices in the interconnect levels, providing a larger distance to the Si-substrate.
+From an application point of view, the most important requirements for passives are listed in the RF and Analog/Mixed-signal Technologies for Wireless Communications chapter.

+The traditional method of realizing passive circuit elements (for example, capacitors, resistors) on ICs was integration during front-end processing.
+In this case, doped mono-crystalline Si substrates, poly-crystalline Si and Si-oxides or Si-oxynitrides are used.
+Because of their vicinity to the Si substrate, those passive devices fabricated during front-end processing suffer increased performance degradation especially when used at high frequencies.
+Therefore, there is an increasing demand for low loss, low parasitics and high quality passive devices in the interconnect levels.

-For interconnect integration the key challenge is to achieve this goal in a modular and cost-effective way, without sacrificing the overall interconnect performance and reliability.
-Currently two fundamentally different approaches are pursued for on-chip integration.
-One is the introduction of optional or additional interconnect levels in combination with new materials to accomplish the necessary functions and attributes with the highest Q-factors and a minimum usage of additional chip area.
+For interconnect integration, the key challenge is to achieve this goal in a modular and cost-effective way, without sacrificing overall interconnect performance and reliability.
+Currently, two fundamentally different approaches are being pursued for on-chip integration.
+One is the introduction of optional or additional interconnect levels, in combination with new materials, to fulfill the necessary functions while maintaining the highest Q-factors and minimizing usage of additional chip area.
 In general, this approach has the disadvantage of higher process complexity and potentially higher manufacturing cost.
-The alternative is simply to design passive devices by using native or "parasitic" properties, e.g., capacitance, inductance and resistance, of the existing interconnect levels.
-This second approach is the least demanding for wafer manufacturing, but suffers typically by reduced Q-factors of the passive devices and a larger consumption of precious chip area.
-Other approaches make use of post-passivation redistribution layers of the wafer-level package or may integrate the passive devices directly into the package.
-Innovative system-in-a-package (SiP) modules or 3D IC stacking techniques with through-silicon-vias (TSV) may also be used more frequently to replace the highly complex and expensive SoC manufacturing process.
-In the end, cost considerations are expected to become the decisive arguments in the selection of the optimal approach to realize passive elements with sufficient system performance, quality and reliability.
+The alternative is simply to design passive devices by using the native or "parasitic" properties, e.g., capacitance, inductance and resistance, of the existing interconnect levels.
+This second approach is the least demanding for wafer manufacturing, but suffers, typically, from reduced Q-factors of passive devices and a larger consumption of precious chip area.
+Other approaches make use of post-passivation redistribution layers of the wafer-level package or may integrate passive devices directly into the package.
+Innovative system-in-a-package (SiP) modules or 3D IC stacking techniques with TSVs may also be used more frequently to replace the highly complex and expensive SoC manufacturing process.
+In the end, cost is performance, quality and reliability.